Compactors

 Site preparation

-Hauler access: The site should be free of overhead obstructions, with ample room for hauliers to manoeuvre safely in and out of the premises.
+- Access for hauliers: The area must be free from overhead obstacles, and there must be space for hauliers to manoeuvre safely in and out of the area.

 Industries that use compactors